What To Watch On Netflix That’s New This Week

-Streamline recommends “Demetri Martin: The Overthinker” as the thing to watch on Netflix this week.
-The new comedy special joins the service on Aug.
-10.
+Streamline recommends “Disenchantment” as the thing to watch on Netflix this week.
+The new animated comedy joins the service on Aug.
+17.

-Netflix has a strange lineup this week, as the company adds 13 Originals, but none of them really stand out as must-sees.
+After a slow summer for Netflix, the “Disenchantment” debut feels like an event.
+The project comes from Matt Groening, who created “The Simpsons” and “Futurama.”
+Abbi Jacobson of “Broad City” voices the protagonist, a rough-and-tumble princess with a penchant for adventure.

-I once considered Demetri Martin my favorite comedian, but I wonder if his twee and capital-C “Clever” style holds up as well in this Donald Trump era.
-Jokes about grammar and puns feel sort of bloodless and irrelevant now.
-Still, Martin has the best jokes about grammar and puns, so this might work as escapist comedy.
+This comes as no surprise, but the show holds its own against the Groening canon.
+The writers did a good job of mixing emotional weight with the expected heavy dose of jokes.
+You care about the characters and mostly laugh along with them.

 Check out the trailer below.